RESEARCH STARTER

 2003: Chechens vote in a referendum to approve a constitution that leaves Chechnya part of the Russian Federation but with greater autonomy; militant separatists are barred from voting.
 Terrorist attacks occur throughout the year, challenging Russian claims of control.
 Kadyrov, named president by Russia in 2000, claims victory in presidential elections (September).

 2004: Kadyrov killed in bombing (May); rebel warlord Shamil Basayev claims responsibility.
-Alu Alkhanov, like Kadyrov, a supporter of continued ties to Russia, elected president (August) with over 73 percent of the vote, followed by some of the most dramatic terrorist attacks of the Chechen war.
+Alu Alkhanov, like Kadyrov, a supporter of continued ties to Russia, was elected president (August) with over 73 percent of the vote, followed by some of the most dramatic terrorist attacks of the Chechen war.

 2006: Separatist leader Saydullayev was killed in a raid by Russian security forces (June) and succeeded by Doku Umarov.